tkusmierczyk/dasfaa_correlated_bursts/README.md

 # Introduction

-The software implements  novel approach for mining correlation in collections consisting of a large number of time series.
+The software implements the novel approach for mining correlation in collections consisting of a large number of time series.
 In our approach, we use bursts co-occurring in different streams as the measure of their relatedness.
 By exploiting the pruning properties of our measure we develop new indexing structures and algorithms